Citing a highly competitive pay-TV landscape, Sony has announced that it is shutting down PlayStation Vue in January

-PlayStation Vue is one of many options available for the ever-growing tribe of cord-cutters who hate cable but must have live TV.
-Vue began life on PlayStation gaming consoles, but since then the service has gone through a number of changes.
-Channels have come and gone, pricing has shifted and, though the service hasn’t attracted as many users as Sony (or its stockholders) would like, the list of features and supported streaming devices continues to grow.
+What was once one of many options available for the ever-growing tribe of cord-cutters who hate cable but must have live TV, Vue began life on PlayStation gaming consoles, but since then the service has gone through a number of changes.
+Channels have come and gone and pricing has shifted.
+But clearly the service hasn’t attracted enough users.

-To help you choose between Vue and rivals like Sling TV and AT&T TV Now, we’ve created this detailed guide to Sony’s internet TV service, which outlines Vue’s numerous channel packages and pricing, takes a look at supported devices, and offers our own thoughts on the service from the user perspective.
+If you’re still a subscriber, we’ve assembled this detailed guide to Sony’s internet TV service, which outlines Vue’s numerous channel packages and pricing, takes a look at supported devices, and offers our own thoughts on the service from the user perspective.

 Pricing and channel packages

 PlayStation Vue’s prices increased by $5 per package on July 31, 2019, making Sony’s service one of the priciest ways to get your live TV fix online.

 That said, while the service covers live channels for much of the country, not every market will have access to every local channel.
 The good news is, regardless if you have live access to a Big Four affiliate, you’ll still be able to access their shows on-demand.
 You can find out more about Vue’s local channels here.

 For Vue’s basic Access package, you’ll be spending $50 a month for more than 45 channels, including staples such as ESPN, CNN, Disney Channel, Cartoon Network, and major networks.

 Core ups the channel count to over 60 for $55, adding in entertainment channels like IFC and TCM, as well as several sports channels including NBA TV, NBC Golf, ESPNU, and more.
 As of August 2019, Core and better plans now include the ACC channel and the NHL Network.